 Now compare the maximum energy density to that which is specified as the LIDT for the optic.
 If the optic was tested at a wavelength other than your operating wavelength, the damage threshold must be scaled appropriately [3].
-A good rule of wavelength, the damage threshold must be scaled appropriately [3].
 A good rule of thumb is that the damage threshold has an inverse square root relationship with wavelength such that as you move to shorter wavelengths, the damage threshold decreases (i.e., a LIDT of 1 J/cm2 at 1064 nm scales to 0.7 J/cm2 at 532 nm):